pcabreram1234/portfolio/README.md

 Anyone who likes can clone this repository and use it as a reference.
 You just need to do the following steps:

-- Download or clone the repository
+- Download or clone the repository.
-- Install dependencies with npm Install
+- Install dependencies with npm Install.
-- Execute the script npm run start (to view in development mode)
+- Execute the script npm run start (to view in development mode).
 - If you want to change the missing information, you just have to modify the config.json file in the util folder.